Skip to content

 • ibm_mq

-While configuring via Conductor UI, the Event field only lists message broker integrations configured in your cluster.
+Warning: When configuring via the Conductor UI, the Event field lists only message broker integrations configured in your cluster.
 Select the required integration and append the topic name or queue name.
 Failure to do so may result in execution errors, as the payload won't have a valid destination.

 Required.